Living on the margins

 The new law introduced a new system of refugee status determination for people whose claims had not yet begun, the Government introduced a policy called ‘fast track processing’.
-This was intended to give them less time to make their claims for protection, and reduce the level of independent oversight, because people would no longer be given the right to present the case before an .
+This was intended to give them less time to make their claims for protection, and reduce the level of independent oversight, because people would no longer be given the right to present the case before a tribunal .
 At the same time, they also took away the government-funded legal help they could get to help them make their claims for protection.
 These changes made it much more likely that people would not be found to be refugees.

 The ‘fast tracking’ name has been misleading, as the process has taken much longer than initially promised.
-The policy did not begin to be implemented until the middle of 2015, and initially people could only apply if they were invited by the Minister in ‘waves’.
+The policy did not begin to be implemented until the middle of 2015, and first people could only apply if they were invited by the Minister.
 There was a lot of uncertainty caused by the new process and the legal changes, which among other things defined ‘refugee’ in a way that is different from that in the Refugee Convention.
 As well, the new law established a new body to review the claims, known as the Immigration Assessment Authority, with different procedures.
 All this meant that most people did not start to have their claims decided until 2017.

 After taking a very long time to get the process running, the Government changed the game late in 2017 when it decided that, even though it had not yet made most of the decisions before it, that everyone had to finish lodging their application.
 Originally, the threat was to cut them off from the meagre income support they received if they did not apply, and the threat was applied to people by date of arrival.
 However, this suddenly changed again in May 2018 so that everyone had to apply by 1 October 2018.
 If they did not, they would be barred from applying for any kind of visa.